Health Insurance for Internationals Living Abroad

 Health and Medical Plans in Venezuela

 There’s no getting around it: Travel to Venezuela is risky.
 Medical care in Venezuela isn’t just limited.
 The entire system is in crisis.
 20 years ago, record investments and a commitment to universal healthcare saw wonderful improvements in life expectancy and infant mortality rates.
 Today, many hospitals lack soap and reliable running water.
 Money can help.
-Tourists with positive cash flow will be able to afford necessities which are out of reach from local citizens.
+Tourists with positive cash flow will be able to afford necessities that are out of reach from local citizens.
 This includes antibiotics, bandages, and, yes, soap.
 However, Venezuela’s troubles mean that many doctors, specialists, nurses, and support staff have fled to other countries.
 As such, you may have to be evacuated to another country for even moderate health concerns.
-If you must travel here, health insurance is an absolute must.
+If you must travel here, insurance is an absolute must.